evantao96/NBA-Player-Network/README.md

 ## About ##

-This project analyzes a network consisting of NBA players connected to each other if they have been teammates in the last 10 years.
+This project analyzes a network consisting of NBA players connected to each other if they have been teammates in the 2011-2012 or 2012-2013 seasons.

 ## Contributors ##